dxos/dxos/docs/docs/specs/v0/composer.md

 The HALO button (o) is in one of the corners and can be used to access the DXOS Shell.

-The sidebar presents a tree of nodes which can be populated by plugins.
+The sidebar presents a `tree` of nodes which can be populated by plugins.

+The `tree` is a logical first solution to the problem of organization and represents a model users and developers are very familiar with and have grown to expect, having found the same model in almost all nearby and competitive products: Notion, Quip, Dropbox Paper, Google Docs, VSCode, Obsidian, ... etc.

-The content area can be filled by plugins, and can sense the state of the tree view (selection, nodes, etc).
+Plugins provide components that can fill the content area fully, one at a time, and can sense the state of the tree view (selection, nodes, etc).

+Search happens via an overlay [Cmd+K experience](https://cmdk.paco.me/) where a box pops over all the surfaces and presents a fuzzy-search with autocomplete which can be used to locate objects to navigate to, or actions and commands to invoke.

+#### Plugin interfaces

 ```ts
 type MaybePromise<T> = T | Promise<T>;